usethesource/rascal/src/org/rascalmpl/courses/Rascalopedia/Relation/Relation.md

 In other words, _R_ consists of a set of tuples < _V~1~_, ..., _V~n~_ > where each _V_~i~ is an element of
 the set _D_~i~.
 When _n_ = 2, we call the relation a http://en.wikipedia.org/wiki/Relation_(mathematics)[binary relation].

-In http://en.wikipedia.org/wiki/Relational_algebra[database theory], a relation is a table with a heading and an unordered set of tuples:
+In [database theory](http://en.wikipedia.org/wiki/Relational_algebra), a relation is a table with a heading and an unordered set of tuples:

 | _D~1~ Name~1~_ | _D~2~ Name~2~_ | ... | _D~n~ Name~n~_ |
 | --- | --- | --- | --- |